MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 ## Client setup requirements

-For **ActiveDirectoryMSI** authentication, the below components must be installed on the client machine:
+For **ActiveDirectoryManagedIdentity** authentication, the below components must be installed on the client machine:

 - Java 8 or above
 - Microsoft JDBC Driver 7.2 (or higher) for SQL Server